junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

 # DEAFNESS WITH RINGING OF THE EARS AND DIZZINESS

-If an older person loses hearing in one or both ears—occasionally with severe dizziness—and hears a loud ‘ringing’ or buzzing, he probably has Ménière’s disease.
+If an older person loses hearing in one or both ears, occasionally with severe dizziness, and hears a loud ‘ringing’ or buzzing, he probably has Ménière’s disease.
 He may also feel nauseous, or vomit, and may sweat a lot.

 He should take an antihistamine, such as dimenhydrinate (Dramamine, p.
 386) and go to bed until the signs go away.
 He should have no salt in his food.
 If he does not get better soon, or if the problem returns, he should seek medical advice.